Beginner Guide

 Where:

-Around the fullest part of your bust (usually at nipple level).
+Around the fullest part of your chest, usually at nipple level.
 The tape goes straight across your back at the same height.

 How:

-Stand upright, arms relaxed at your sides.
-Wrap the tape and check in the mirror that it is parallel to the floor, not dipping in the back.
+Stand upright with arms relaxed at your sides.
+Wrap the tape and check in the mirror that it is parallel to the floor.

-Common error: The tape rides up in the back.
+Common mistake: The tape rides up in the back.
 Use the mirror.
-If the tape is higher in the back than the front, the number will be too small.
+If the tape is higher in back than front, adjust until it is level all the way around.

 2